hardwario/bc-website/content/doc/basics/project-workflow.md

 It is the right approach to have MQTT topics and responses properly described so you can tweak your project, extend it or integrate it easily anytime from any development environment.

-Remember, the MQTT asynchronous approach allows you to build the whole architecture of microservices.
+Remember, the MQTT's asynchronous approach allows you to build the whole architecture of microservices.

 {{% note "info" %}}More information can be found in the document [**MQTT Protocol**]({{< relref "doc/interfaces/mqtt-protocol.md" >}}).{{% /note %}}